wswind/mirror-k8s/README.md

-aliyun mirror build
+# mirror-k8s.gcr.io-ingress-nginx-controller

+This repo is used to build k8s.gcr.io/ingress-nginx/controller to aliyun.
+To help use with cn network environment.
-k8s.gcr.io/ingress-nginx/controller:v$version to registry.cn-hangzhou.aliyuncs.com/wswind/ingress-nginx-controller:$version
+k8s.gcr.io/ingress-nginx/controller:v$version => registry.cn-hangzhou.aliyuncs.com/wswind/ingress-nginx-controller:$version

-version support list:
-v0.40.2

 example to use: